-- (1) A register (the "postal voters register") is to be kept of electors whose applications under regulation 37(1)(b) are accepted under regulation 38(1). - (2) The postal voters register is to contain the enrolment details of each elector included on it and any ward in respect of which the elector is registered. - (3) In subregulation (2) -
+- (1) A register (the postal voters register) is to be kept of electors whose applications under regulation 37(1)(b) are accepted under regulation 38(1). - (2) The postal voters register is to contain the enrolment details of each elector included on it and any ward in respect of which the elector is registered. - (3) In subregulation (2) -

-"enrolment details" means the details required to be contained in an electoral roll in respect of the elector under Part 8 Postal voting regulation 20(1) and (2) or under regulation 20(3) and (4), as the case may require.
+enrolment details means the details required to be contained in an electoral roll in respect of the elector under regulation 20(1)